-From legal and regulatory perspective, only the bank-led model is allowed to operate in
+From legal and regulatory perspective, only the bank-led model is allowed to operate in Bangladesh.

-Bangladesh.
 Table 12.1 lists the prevailing status of MFS in Bangladesh.
 The approved mobile financial services (in broad categories) are as follows:

-- Disbursement of inward foreign remittances. - Cash in/out using mobile account through agents/bank branches/ ATMs/mobile operator's outlets. - Person to business payments-e.g. utility bill payments, merchant payments. - Business to person payments-e.g. salary disbursement, dividend and refund warrant payments, vendor payments, etc.
+- Disbursement of inward foreign remittances. - Cash in/out using mobile account through agents/bank branches/ ATMs/mobile operator's outlets. - Person to business payments e.g. utility bill payments, merchant payments, etc. - Business to person payments e.g. salary disbursement, dividend and refund warrant payments, vendor payments, etc. - Government to person payments e.g. elderly allowances, freedom fighter allowances, subsidies, etc.

+- Person to Government payments e.g. tax, levy payments, etc. - Person to person payments (one registered mobile account to another registered mobile account). - Other payments like microfinance, overdrawn facility, insurance premium, DPS, etc.

+12.11 Bangladesh Bank has fixed limits for cash in and cash out minimum Taka 25000 and maximum Taka 150000 respectively per month as well as for P2P transaction limit is Taka 10000 per day and Taka 25000 per month.
+Bangladesh Post Office (BPO) introduced the 'post e-pay' service from 5 September 2011 with 1968 branches which

+Box 12.1

+Electronic Money

+Electronic money is a digital equivalence of cash, stored on an electronic device or remotely at a server.
+One common type of e-money is the 'electronic wallet', where users store relatively small amounts of money on their payment cards or other smart cards, to use for making small payments.
+But e-money can also be stored on (and used via) mobile phones or in a payment account on the internet.

+E-money is first introduced in Bangladesh for transport service with a card named Xpass.
+Even with huge opportunity it was not successful due to lack of enough public awareness.
+Later commercial banks introduced prepaid cards with stored value for certain brands/super shops.
+But the real thrust came with the introduction of mobile financial services.
+DBBL mobile services and bkash changed the e-money landscape of the country.
+Now 12.2 million account holders transact Taka 460.38 crore everyday through 3.2 million transactions.

+Bangladesh Bank encourages private sector to generate innovative idea to popularise electronic money. i-Pay Limited and Aamra Boloro Bangladesh Limited are awarded licences to work as payment systems operators.
+Hopefully these two electronic money providers will be in operation by the end of this year.

+BB is very keen to enable new, innovative and secure electronic money services to be designed, to provide market access to new companies and to foster real and effective competition among all market participants.

+will gradually be launched in all branches (9,886) of the post office in phases with the help of the mobile operators' countrywide networks.
+Clients have to register themselves with the post office to get the service.

+e-Commerce

-- Government to person payments-e.g. elderly allowances.
-Freedom-fighter allowances, subsidies, etc. - Person to Government payments-e.g. tax, levy payments. - Person to person payments (one registered mobile account to another registered mobile account). - Other payments like microfinance, overdrawn facility, insurance premium, DPS, etc. - 12.11 Mobile Financial Services RelatedOther Information: Bangladesh Bank has set the maximum transaction limit for the account holders of mobile financial services at Taka 10,000 per day and Taka 25,000 on monthly basis.
-Bangladesh Post Office (BPO) introduced the 'post e-pay', service from 5 September 2011 with 1968 branches which will gradually be launched in all branches (9,886) of the post office in phases with the help of the mobile operators' countrywide network.
-Clients have to register themselves with the post office to get the service. - 12.12 e-commerce: BB has issued directives for the banks for starting e-commerce activities.
-Permitted transactions are - - Online payment of utility bills from client's accounts to recipient's accounts, - Transfer of money within different accounts of a client in the same bank, payment/collection of money from/to buyer's bank account to seller's bank account for buy/sale of products,
+12.12 BB has issued directives for the banks for starting e-commerce activities.
+Permitted transactions are-

+- Online payment of utility bills from clients' accounts to recipients' accounts, - Transfer of money within different accounts of a client in the same bank, payment/collection of money from/to buyer's bank account to seller's bank account for buy/sale of products,

-Table 12.1 MFS Status
+Table 12.1 MFS status (as on June 2015)

-No. of banks permitted : 28
+No. of banks permitted 28

-Started MFS operation : 20
+Started MFS operation 20

-Registered customers : 16.7 million
+Registered customers 28.64 million

-Agents : 0.41 million
+Number of agents 0.53 million

-Transactions (BDT) : 85.23 billion
+Transactions (BDT) per day 4.32 billion

-as of June 2014

-Transaction via internet using credit card in local currency.
+• Transactions via internet using credit cards in local currency.